learning-react-ml-study/tutorial-edwith/PULL_REQUEST_TEMPLATE.md

-Fixes # issue_number

-Changes proposed in this pull request:
+Changes proposed in this pull request
--
--
--